American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 What should I look for in a reputable American Bully breeder?

-Look for video proof of parents and puppies, a clear contract, documented veterinary care, transparency around bloodlines, and a track record of consistent adult offspring.
-If a breeder can’t explain structure, movement, health, and placement—don’t finance their learning curve.
+Look for video proof of parents moving and breathing, a clear contract, documented veterinary care, transparency around bloodlines, and a track record of consistent adult offspring.
+If a breeder can’t explain structure, health priorities, and placement—don’t finance their learning curve.

 Are Pocket Bullies good with children?